 - Take a test at 23andMe.
 Either the “Ancestry Service” or the “Health and Ancestry Service” is fine.
 Some Dutch people take this test to find out about about genetic traits and health risks.
 23andMe does not accept transfers from other companies, so if you want to be in their database, you have to buy a test with them.

 These tests are aimed at giving you the optimal results for finding Dutch matches.
 If you can only afford one test, I recommend testing at Ancestry and uploading those results to MyHeritage and FamilyTreeDNA.
+In the Netherlands, MyHeritage is the most popular testing company for these types of tests.
+But Ancestry does not allow uploads while MyHeritage does, hence my advice to test at Ancestry and then upload to MyHeritage.

 You want to test as many family members as you can, especially from the oldest generation since they will share the most DNA with any particular ancestor.
 Siblings inherit different segments of DNA from their parents, so if parents aren’t available, test as many siblings (or aunts and uncles) as you can.
 Testing first and second cousins is also helpful, since they can help you figure out what side of your tree a match is on.
 The more people in your family you test, the easier it will be to sort out your matches and see what line the shared ancestor must be on.